Curt Schilling wants off Hall of Fame ballot after latest snub: ‘I will not participate’

 In a letter he posted to Facebook on Tuesday, the former pitching great told the Baseball Hall of Fame that he wants to be off the ballot next year.

-In this year’s voting released Tuesday, Schilling got the most votes of any player, appearing on 71.1% of the ballots from the Baseball Writers Association of America.
+In this year’s voting released Tuesday, Mr. Schilling got the most votes of any player, appearing on 71.1% of the ballots from the Baseball Writers Association of America.
 But for the ninth straight year, he fell short of the 75% threshold for induction.

 “I will not participate in the final year of voting,” Mr. Schilling wrote in the message, which was written before the results were announced but he apparently had gotten wind of what they’d be.